DataBiosphere/data-portal/content/guides/userguides/matrices.md

 #### DCP Library-level Matrices
 Library-level matrices (also Loom files) are cell-by-gene matrices for each individual library preparation in a project.
-These matrices contain the same standardized gene (row) metrics, cell (column) metrics and counts as the project-level matrices, but are separated by the metadata field for library preparation, `sequencing_process.provenance.document_id`, allowing you to only use a sub-sampling of all the project's data.
+These matrices contain the same standardized gene (row) metrics, cell (column) metrics, and counts as the project-level matrices, but are separated by the metadata field for library preparation, `sequencing_process.provenance.document_id`, allowing you to only use a sub-sampling of all the project's data.

 While a library preparation for 10x datasets will likely include all the cells for a single donor, a library preparation for Smart-seq2 data will include the individual cell (i.e. if your Smart-seq2 data has 200 cells, it will have 200 library-level matrices).

 Unlike project matrices, **library-level matrices are not filtered** and they do not contain all the metadata for species, organ, and sequencing method in the matrix global attributes.
-Instead, they only contain the metadata for `input_id` and `input_name` (described in table above).
+Instead, they only contain the metadata for `input_id` and `input_name` (described in the table above).

-## Contributor Generated Matrices
+## Contributor-Generated Matrices
-Contributor Generated Matrices are optionally provided by the data contributors.
-These can be useful when trying to annotate cell types or when comparing results back to a contributors published results.
+Contributor-generated matrices are optionally provided by the data contributors.
+These can be useful when trying to annotate cell types or when comparing results back to a contributor’s published results.
 When these matrices are available, you can download them from the individual Project page.
 Across projects, these matrices will vary in file format and content.
-For questions about the Contributor Generated Matrix, reach out to the contributors listed in the Project page Contact section.
+For questions about the Contributor-generated matrix, reach out to the contributors listed in the Project page Contact section.

 ## Downloading Matrices
 DCP-generated project-level matrices and contributor-generated matrices may be downloaded from the "Matrices" column of the DCP Data Browser (see image below) or alternatively, from the individual Project page.
 Additionally, you can download all matrices (including library-level matrices) using a curl command as described in the [Accessing HCA Data and Metadata](../quick-start-guide) guide, or export matrices to [Terra](https://app.terra.bio/), a cloud-based platform for bioinformatic analysis (see the [Exporting to Terra](/guides/consumer-vignettes/export-to-terra) guide).

 ![Browsing Projects in the Data Explorer](../_images/explore_dcp_2_matrices.png "Exploring Projects")

-## Linking Project-level DCP Generated Matrices to the Data Manifest (Metadata)
+## Linking Project-level DCP-Generated Matrices to the Data Manifest (Metadata)
 DCP 2.0 project-level matrices only contain some of the available project metadata (species, organs, library methods, etc.).
 However, there are several metadata facets in the Metadata Manifest, such as disease state or donor information, that you might want to link back to the DCP-generated cell-by-gene matrix.

-To link a metadata field in the Metadata Manifest back to an individual sample in a DCP Generated Matrix, use the matrix `input_id` field.
+To link a metadata field in the Metadata Manifest back to an individual sample in a DCP- generated matrix, use the matrix `input_id` field.
 This field includes all the values for the metadata `sequencing_process.provenance.document_id`, the ID used to demarcate each library preparation.

 ## Matrix Normalization and Batch Correction